Three senior judges have ruled that children under 16 are unlikely to be able to give informed consent to treatment involving puberty-blocking drugs.

 The NHS trusts involved argue taking puberty blockers and cross-sex hormones are completely separate stages of treatment, though the limited evidence that exists suggests that most young people beginning the first treatment go on to the second.

 Why have they been controversial?

-Legal action being launched against the Tavistock and Portman NHS Trust, which runs the gender identity clinic, focuses on whether children can give informed consent to treatment with puberty blockers.
+The legal action against the Tavistock and Portman NHS Trust, which runs the gender identity clinic, focused on whether children could give informed consent to treatment with puberty blockers.

 Puberty hormones are linked to changes not just in the body but also in the brain.